openforcefield/openff-forcefields/README.md

 Force fields moving forward will be called `name-X.Y.Z`

-* `X` denotes some major change in functional form.
+* `X` denotes some major change in functional form or fitting strategy.
 * `Y` is the parameterization epoch / generation, or a minor change that can affect energy.
 * `Z` is a bugfix version -- e.g. something we've caught and corrected.